 - Pools and Tanks

 Due to the complex geometry of the pool chosen by the client, it is difficult to make mould or formwork for the concrete work.
-The work also becomes labour-intensive and uneven surface finish.
+The work also becomes labour-intensive and has an uneven surface finish.
 Thus, this work is easily carried out by applying shotcrete for the complex geometry pool and water tank construction.

 - Complex Structure Construction